uniasset/uniasset-old/src/omnicore/doc/rpc-api.md

 The RPCs for raw transactions/payloads can be used to decode or create raw Omni transactions.

+Raw transactions need to be signed with `"signrawtransaction"` and then broadcasted with `"sendrawtransaction"`.

 ### omni_decodetransaction

 Decodes an Omni transaction.